Snake Catcher Roseville

 Blue-tongued lizards and Eastern water dragonsare part of Roseville's everyday backyard wildlife, particularly along the creek and gully lines.
 Many of the snake calls we attend turn out to be one of these — never an issue, always happy to attend and confirm.

-Where snakes go on Roseville properties
+Where snakes hide on Roseville properties

 After we leave